libp2p/blog/src/_blog/webtransport.md

 - Advanced loss recovery and congestion control
 - Low latency communication and unordered and unreliable delivery of data

-> Note: WebTransport also HTTP/2 provides TCP transport functionality where QUIC is unavailable for use.
+> Note: WebTransport with HTTP/2 provides TCP transport functionality where QUIC is unavailable for use.
 >

 The most important change for our peer-to-peer use case is the introduction of a new verification option.
-Being layered on top of QUIC, WebTransport always requires a (TLS-) encrypted connection.
+Being layered on top of QUIC, WebTransport always requires a (TLS) encrypted connection.
 The WebTransport browser API allows for two distinct modes:

 1. Verification of the TLS certificate chain.
     - This is exactly what the browser does when checking the certificate for any website it connects to.
 This means that the server must possess a certificate signed by a CA.
 2. Verification of the TLS certificate hash.
     - This option is intended for short-lived VM deployments, where servers only have self-signed certificates.
 The browser will trust the server if the hash of the certificate used during the handshake matches a hash that it expects.

-Option (1) comes with the exactly the same problems that we encountered with WebSocket.
+Option (1) comes with the exactly the same problems that we encountered with WebSockets.

 Option (2) allows us to use WebTransport on *any* libp2p node without manual configuration!